Division of Assets in New York

-Serving clients throughout New York, including Queens, Kings, Rockland, Manhattan and Westchester Counties.
+Nassau County Property Division Lawyer Serving Clients in Queens, Kings, Rockland, Manhattan and Westchester Counties

 Divorce can be a stressful time that creates substantial uncertainties about your future.
 Among other concerns, financial stability is paramount.
-To ensure your marital property is divided fairly, it is important to hire an experienced Nassau County divorce lawyer.
+To ensure your marital property is divided fairly, it is important to hire an experienced Nassau County division of assets lawyer.

-At the Law Office of Tzvi Y. Hagler, P.C., we always keep your best interest in mind.
+At the Law Office of Tzvi Y. Hagler, P.C., we always keep your best interest in mind when handling division of assets cases.
 We understand that while your divorce may resemble other divorces, your case is unique.
-You deserve an attorney who can handle your case with the personalized attention it demands.
+You deserve an Nassau County property division attorney who can handle your case with the personalized attention it demands.

 Equitable Distribution of Marital Assets in Nassau County